 Loan Repayment

 Loan Exit Counseling (a.k.a.
-Exit Interview)
+The Exit Interview)

 When you are prepared to graduate from MSU, we will invite you to participate in Loan Exit Counseling, which you can do in person, by mail, or on the Internet.
 Loan counseling provides information on what to expect as you begin repaying your loans.